seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 classed we used some weird static getter called `$dependencies`, that's how IMA.js built in dependency injection works.

-IMA.js uses internally the Object Container class to handle all dependencies, you can [read more about it in the documentation](/docs/object-container) but the basic usage is fairly easy.
+IMA.js uses internally the Object Container class to handle all dependencies (you can [read more about it in the documentation](/docs/object-container)), but the basic usage is fairly easy.
 Every class that wants to use DI has to define static getter which returns an array of instances we want to inject to the constructor in the same order as defined in the array itself.
 Real world example would then look something like this: